What is Lion Trilene®?

 Flexibility and Low Compression Set:

-Trilene® offers outstanding flexibility at low temperatures due to its low molecular weight and viscosity, makeing it ideal for use on delicate electrical components, PCB, and compounds.
-Trilene® also features excellent mechanical strength, strains, and compression deformation resistance for an extended conformal coating lifetime.
+Trilene® offers excellent flexibility at low temperatures due to its low molecular weight and viscosity that makes it ideal for use on delicate electrical components and compounds.
+Trilene® also features excellent mechanical strength and resistance to strains and compression deformation for an extended coating lifetime.

 Easier Removal and Repair: